thpongue/rockpaperscissors/docs/artifacts.md

 		- A/B test whether people will put their friends email addresses in - this gives us the ability to send cool, branded invites
 		- is there a better way to make socket.io accesible to Angular than making it global?
 		- handle unrecognised game id's
+		- is it possible to bdd test this by launching multiple windows / tabs?